-And because the rails go through some of the most beautiful wilderness in the world, the journey itself is terrifically rewarding.
+And because the rails go through some of the most beautiful wilderness in the world, the journey itself is enriching.

 Travel Resolution #8 – Travel Close to Home

-People worldwide travel to Colorado each year to visit the Rocky Mountains for hiking, camping, and winter skiing.
+Each year, people worldwide travel to Colorado to visit the Rocky Mountains for hiking, camping, and winter skiing.
 In California, you have surfing beaches in LA, wine country in Napa and Sonoma, the redwood forest along the North Coast, and Yosemite and Lake Tahoe in the state’s middle.

 On the east coast of the US, you have New York City and all of its crazy attractions.
-The outer banks in North Carolina and Disney World, and the Florida Keys in the South.
-There is the River Walk and SeaWorld in San Antonio, Canal Street in New Orleans, and the Grand Old Opry in Nashville.
+The outer banks in North Carolina, Disney World, and the Florida Keys in the South.
+The River Walk and SeaWorld in San Antonio, Canal Street in New Orleans, and the Grand Old Opry in Nashville.

 While this article is a bit US-centric, if you live in Europe, you can be in a different country by car, plane, train, or boat in just a few short hours.
 There is no shortage of different cultures to visit and places to go close to where you live.

 Travel Resolution #9 – Learn The Basics of a New Language

 That part about talking to strangers above is easier if you start in their language and ask them if they speak English.
 In my travels through over 30 countries, I’ve almost always found someone who spoke some English.
 But even those folks were happier when I tried to talk to them first in their language.